-If the combined annualised turnover (including coronavirus support scheme payments) from all of your activities was more than £15 million, fill in boxes 3.13A to 3.23 and boxes 3.24 to 3.26 instead of page 4, and send the partnership accounts and computations with the Partnership Tax Return.
+If the combined annualised turnover from all of your activities was more than £15 million, fill in boxes 3.13A to 3.23 and boxes 3.24 to 3.26 instead of page 4, and send the partnership accounts and computations with the Partnership Tax Return.
 You must also fill in page 5 as applicable, any relevant supplementary pages and a Partnership Statement.